 We get together with other family and friends, load up the boats with water sports equipment, the BBQ, food, snorkels, cricket bats and cameras and head on out.

-Snorkelling will show you skates, rays, coloured seaweeds, various fish like parrot fish and garfish and, if you’re lucky, maybe even a seahorse.
+Snorkelling or diving will show you skates, rays, coloured seaweeds, various fish like parrot fish and garfish and, if you’re lucky, maybe even a seahorse.

 Moulting Bay is where the oysters are plentiful!